Not sure what to do in Krakow in 2 days?

-Considered as the most culturally and historically important site in Poland, the Wawel Castle (sometimes referred to as Wawel Royal Castle) is a must on any Krakow itinerary.
-The Wawel Castle and the historical buildings on Wawel Hill are one of the first established UNESCO Heritage Sites in the world!
+Considered the most culturally and historically important site in Poland, the Wawel Castle (sometimes referred to as Wawel Royal Castle) is a must on any Krakow itinerary.
+The Wawel Castle and the historical buildings on Wawel Hill are some of the first established UNESCO World Heritage Sites in the world.

 Once the royal residence of the kings of Poland and the symbol of Polish statehood, Wawel Castle is now one of the country’s finest museums.